geekrelief/gdnim/README.md

 gdnim is a testbed for experimental features for [godot-nim] projects that implements hot reloading of dlls as well as features for ease of development.

+**WARNING** gdnim is not battle tested / production ready.
+Use [godot-nim] if you need something stable.

-*NOTE*: This only works on Windows and Linux platforms so far.
+*NOTE* This only works on Windows and Linux platforms so far.
 There's been a little work done to get it working for Mac, but a PR will be gladly accepted.

 - [Gdnim](#gdnim)
   - [Why](#why?)